-- Integrate Christian principles in critical thinking and 1. decision making. - Apply management functions and skills to practical 2. situations. - Exhibit competency in general education subjects.
-3. - Comprehend interpersonal communication skills. - Pursue a business-related baccalaureate degree.
+- 1. Integrate Christian principles in critical thinking and decision making. - 2.
+Demonstrate awareness and improvement of thinking and learning strategies. - 3.
+Exhibit competency in general education subjects. - 4.
+Comprehend interpersonal communication skills. - 5.
+Apply business and management functions and skills to practical situations

-PS1000 COLLEGE STUDY SKILLS (1 CREDIT) 3 WEEKS
+PS1000 College Study Skills (1 credit) 3 weeks

 This three-session course is designed to help you understand both what this institution expects of you as a student and how you can maximize your potential as a student.
-The three-session format is possible because students in the Degree Completion Program have already performed academically on the college level.
 The focus of the course is to review and reinforce skills that are necessary for college students.

-This course will present a historical background of computing, including the evolution of the personal computer and the history of the internet.
-It will briefly look at the difference between hardware, software, and peripherals, as well as basic Internet skills, computer maintenance, and the most important parts of a computer.
-The major focus of the course will be upon desktop computing and software application, dealing specifically with learning how to use Microsoft Office Professional.
-Primary attention will be given to word processing (Word), spreadsheets (Excel), and presentations (PowerPoint).
+This course will briefly look at the difference between hardware, software, and peripherals, as well as basic Internet skills, and the most important parts of a computer.
+The major focus of the course will be upon desktop computing and software applications, dealing specifically with learning how to use Microsoft Office Professional 2007.
+Primary attention will be given to word processing (Word) and presentations (PowerPoint).
 Some time will be spent on email and campus web applications as well, all of which are integral to a student's college career.
 The student will have the opportunity for practical application of concepts learned, whether for ministry, business, or any other professions.

-EN1010 ENGLISH COMPOSITION I (3 CREDITS) 5 WEEKS
+EN1010 English Composition I (3 credits) 5 weeks